A Film Johnnie

-Plot

-Charlie goes to the movies and falls in love with a pretty girl he sees on the screen.
-He goes to Keystone Studios to find the actress.
-While there, he disrupts the shooting of a film.
-A fire breaks out.
-Charlie is blamed, gets squirted with a firehose, and is shoved by the female star.

-The title of the film is a variation on the term "stage door johnnie".
-It was once commonly used to describe someone who regularly loitered near the actors' entrances of theaters hoping to meet the players or perhaps land a job onstage or backstage.

 Reviews

 A reviewer for Bioscope wrote of Chaplin and A Film Johnnie, "Another triumph for the old Karno comedian.
 Knockabout of an extraordinary character.
 An extra special comedy."

 A reviewer for Moving Picture World wrote, "Edgar English's [Chaplin's] work in this picture will keep it amusing."

 A reviewer for The Cinema wrote, "The sensation of the year is the success of Chas.
 Chaplin...One of his films is A Film Johnny [sic] which shows how his admiration of a film beauty led to a commotion in a cinema and finally took him to the Keystone Studio--and a job.
 All the Keystone heads are in this [film] and it is packed with indescribably funny incidents."